-Under LC at sight payment, the seller/exporter receives the payment within 7 to 10 days on fulfilling the conditions of the letter of credit.
-Like LC at sight payment, there are various other types of LC, to know more click here.
+Under LC at sight payment, the seller/exporter receives the payment within 7 to 10 days of fulfilling the conditions of the letter of credit.
+Like LC at sight payment, there are various other types of LC.

 LC at Sight Payment Terms

-In order to get the payment quickly, the seller/exporter needs to submit the required documents to the bank.
+The seller/exporter needs to submit the required documents to the bank to get the payment quickly.
 Apart from a letter of credit, he is required to submit all the documents that prove he has met his obligations.
-Like for example, he must submit the documentary proof for shipped goods i.e. bill of lading.
-The bank reviews the documents submitted and verify its authenticity.
+For example, he must submit the documentary proof for shipped goods, i.e., bill of lading.
+The bank reviews the documents submitted and verifies their authenticity.

-Letter of credit has great significance for the seller/exporter.
-Whenever the seller or exporter is in urgent need of money and buyer is unable to pay, then the LC can be used to get the payment from the bank.
-LC at sight payment provides immediate payment after fulfillment of certain conditions by the exporter/seller.
-Utmost care should be taken while fulfilling the terms of LC, otherwise, it could lead to rejection of payment by the bank.
+A letter of credit has great significance for the seller/exporter.
+Whenever the seller or exporter is in urgent need of money, and the buyer is unable to pay, then the LC can be used to get the payment from the bank.
+LC at sight payment provides immediate payment after fulfilling certain conditions by the exporter/seller.
+Utmost care should be taken while fulfilling the terms of LC; otherwise, it could lead to rejection of payment by the bank.

 Let’s take a quick test on the topic you have read here.